Arabella Chi Sizzles In Burnt Orange Lingerie

 The British reality star also wore panties that were made of the same lace fabric.
 The bottoms boasted a triangle design and the same logo band as her bra.
 Its thin sides sat high on her hips, accentuating her tiny midsection and waist.
 The cut of the garment also left her shapely thighs on display for her adoring fans.

-The second image in the series captured the model posed with her hands on the wall and her derriere facing the camera.
+The second image captured the model posed with her hands on the wall and her derriere facing the camera.
 The straps of the bra had gold fasteners that were worn over her shoulder blades, and it cut off in the middle of her back.
 The bottom of the garment was even racier, and its cheeky cut showcased her pert derriere in its entirety.

 Arabella styled her long, blond locks down, and they fell over her shoulders and back.
 She sported a silver watch on her left wrist and wore several rings to match.
 As of this writing, the post has only been live on her page for an hour, but it’s earned thousands of likes and dozens of compliments.

-“You are so amazingly sexy,” one follower gushed, adding a few flame and heart-eye emoji to the end of their comment.
+“You are so amazingly sexy,” one follower gushed, adding a few flame and heart-eyed emoji to the end of their comment.

 “Oh wow babe so hot,” a second social media user complimented.